Model-based clustering and classification using mixtures of multivariate skewed power exponential distributions: Analyses

 Using the same datasets as in the unsupervised classification case, semi-supervised classification is now considered.
 Following \cite{mcnicholas10c}, the (observed) likelihood in the model-based classification framework can be written

-where the first $k$ observations have known component memberships (i.e., labels) and $f_g(\cdot)$ are the component densities.
-For each dataset, we take 25 labelled/unlabelled splits with 25\% supervision.
+where the first $k$ observations have known component memberships (i.e., labels), $f(\bx_{i}|\btheta_g)$ is the $g$th component density, and $\pi_g$ and $z_{ig}$ have the usual interpretations.

+For each dataset previously considered, we take 25 labelled/unlabelled splits with 25\% supervision.
 In Table \ref{tab:semisup}, we display the median ARI values along with the first and third quartiles over the 25 splits.
-In the case of the {\tt wine} data, as mentioned in Section \ref{sec:unsup}, the MSPE mixtures exhibit the best performance, followed by the MPE mixtures.
-On the {\tt fvoles} data, the {\tt MixGHD} algorithm performs the best in terms of median ARI.
-For the {\tt iris} dataset, the MSPE models show the best performance and for the {\tt banknote} dataset, the MSPE, MPE, and {\tt MixGHD} algorithms exhibit similar performance.
-A reviewer noted that using mixtures of canonical fundamental skew $t$ (CFUST) distributions \citep{lee2016}, one can obtain an ARI close to 1 with there being only one misclassification.
-However, we were unable to obtain this solution; perhaps due to different initialization.
+Generally, and as one would expect, performance in the semi-supervised scenarios was found to be better than in the fully unsupervised scenarios.
+In the case of the {\tt wine} data, as mentioned in Section \ref{sec:unsup}, the MSPE mixtures clearly exhibit the best performance (perfect classification), followed by the MPE mixtures.
+On the {\tt fvoles}, {\tt olive}, and {\tt penguins} datasets, all comparators performed similarly.
+For the {\tt penguins} dataset, the highest ARI was achieved by the two power exponential based mixtures (only one misclassification based on 25\% supervision).
+On the other hand, on the {\tt coffee} dataset, all models performed well although {\tt gpcm} and {\tt ghpcm} had some runs with poor fits.
+On the {\tt body} dataset, the two power exponential-based mixtures performed best, with the highest ARI achieved with three misclassifications overall (75\% unlabelled), followed by {\tt gpcm}.

-It is interesting to note that for the {\tt wine} dataset, the semi-supervised results for {\tt mixture} seem to be worse than the clustering results.
-Note that this phenomenon, whereby cluster analysis can obtain better results compared to using semi-supervised classification, has been noted before by \cite{vrbik15} and \cite{gallaugher17}.